 What gets logged

-A FraudCheckAction row is created when an order rated HIGH (or MEDIUM, when the high-risk threshold is enabled) by Shopify Risk Analysis lands in the queue.
-Each row stores:
+A fraud action log entry is created when an order rated HIGH (or MEDIUM, when the high-risk threshold is enabled) by Shopify Risk Analysis lands in the queue.
+Each entry stores:

 - Order ID — the Shopify order GID, one row per purchase on the order.